polkadot-fellows/RFCs/text/0003-blockspace-regions.md

 ### Changes to approval checking

-Approval-checking is altered to support core: it accommodates multiple blocks being made available on the same core at the same time, and samples selection for these blocks based on the number of regular cores.
+Approval-checking is altered to support burst cores: it accommodates multiple blocks being made available on the same core at the same time, and samples selection for these blocks based on the number of regular cores.

 ### Changes to runtime APIs